ur64n/SQL-Queries-in-database/README.md

-This file is about primary managing database in SQL.
-During creating my project i will update my readme file i promise
+**DESCRIPTION**
+This repository contains a diffrent projects about a database in SQL.
+Main goals this repository are demonstrate my creating and managing database.

+##Projects file w3schools ->
+###1.
+Sales data analysis

+**Description**